U.S. flag

 Molecular genetic testing.
 Once the DCX pathogenic variant has been identified in an affected family member, prenatal and preimplantation genetic testing are possible.
 Accurate prediction of the expected clinical manifestations in a female fetus prenatally diagnosed as heterozygous for a DCX pathogenic variant is not possible.
 Therefore, prenatal testing of a female fetus should be offered only after thorough discussion with the expecting parents regarding the reduced penetrance and wide phenotypic variability in females heterozygous for a DCX pathogenic variant.

 Fetal ultrasonography/MRI.
-During fetal development first gyri appear around the 20th week of gestation, and a reduced gyration pattern (compared to postnatal images) remains physiologic until late gestation.
-Therefore, in the absence of a positive family history, DCX-related classic lissencephaly may not be recognized even during late gestation by fetal sonography; SBH, in most cases, will not be recognized until birth.
-However, occasional detection of SBH or X-linked lissencephaly by fetal MRI and/or ultrasound examination at later stages of gestation has been reported [Ghai et al 2006].
+During fetal development first gyri appear around the 20 weeks' gestation, and a reduced gyration pattern (compared to postnatal images) remains physiologic until late gestation.
+Therefore, in the absence of a positive family history, DCX-related lissencephaly may only be recognized after 27 weeks' gestation or not at all (even during late gestation by fetal sonography); earlier suggestive findings may include ventriculomegaly or delayed opercularization [Koenig et al 2021].
+SBH, in most cases, will not be recognized until birth.
+However, occasional detection of SBH or X-linked lissencephaly by fetal MRI and/or ultrasound examination at later stages of gestation has been reported [Ghai et al 2006, Quélin et al 2012].

 Note: Gestational age is expressed as menstrual weeks calculated either from the first day of the last normal menstrual period or by ultrasound measurements.